qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 are mostly equivalent to spelling out the typedef in the included header, which is often complicated when trying to wrap libraries whose source code cannot be easily extended.
-It is a child of the :ref:`typesystem` node or other type nodes.
+It is a child of the :ref:`typesystem_details` node or other type nodes.

 .. code-block:: xml